Xety/Breadcrumbs/docs/Breadcrumbs.md

 **Description**

-Get the first crumb formated.
+Get the first crumb formated as HTML.

 **Parameters**